forrestfwilliams/wallis_benchmarking/README.md

 Scipy took 2.373 s on average
 CV2 took 0.751 s on average
 Dask took 0.751 s on average
-Julia single thread took 37.868 s on average
-Julia four thread took 38.121 s on average
-(julia benchmarks performed in ARM64 M1 Mac conda environment which may have impacted performance)
+Julia on auto thread took 19.506 s for single thread, then stalled out (julia benchmarks performed in ARM64 M1 Mac conda environment which may have impacted performance)

 **Benchmark Computer Specs**